 The fake email invited clients to provide feedback about the recent intrusion by those deranged, sexually deviant criminal hacker terrorist masterminds, and provided both mobile and home phone numbers for Friedman.

-While not offering free content, Stratfor has offered paying subscribers a year of free identity protection services by Austin, Texas-based CSID, which monitors Web sites and forums on which stolen information is exchanged or sold.
+While not offering free content, Stratfor has offered paying subscribers a year of free identity protection services by Austin-based CSID, which monitors websites and forums on which stolen information is exchanged or sold.

-Last month, Stratfor disclosed that its Web site had been hacked and that some information about its corporate subscribers had been made public.
+Late last month Stratfor disclosed that its website had been hacked and that some information about its corporate subscribers had been made public.

-The hacking group known as Antisec has claimed responsibility for the attack and published what it claims are the names of thousands of corporate and government customers of Stratfor, as well as email addresses, passwords, and credit-card numbers of individual subscribers to Stratfor services.
-Customers on the list published by Antisec include the Bank of America Corp., Exxon Mobil Corp., Goldman Sachs Group Inc., Interpol, Thomson Reuters, the U.S. military, and the United Nations.
+The hacking group known as Antisec has claimed responsibility for the attack and published what it claims are the names of thousands of corporate and government customers of Stratfor, as well as email addresses, passwords and credit card numbers of individual subscribers to Stratfor services.
+Customers on the list published by Antisec include Bank of America, Exxon Mobil Corp, Goldman Sachs & Co, Interpol, Thomson Reuters, the U.S. military and the United Nations.